-- Move ON/STOP switch to the STOP position. - Loosen and remove chain brake nuts and chain brake.
-Remove bar and chain from saw. - Clean the oil holes and bar groove after each 5 hours of operation.
+- · Move ON/STOP switch to the STOP position. - Loosen and remove chain brake nuts and chain brake.
+Remove bar and chain from - Clean the oil holes and bar groove after each 5 hours of operation.

-- Burring of guide bar rails is a normal process of rail wear.
-Remove these burrs with a flat file. - When rail top is uneven, use a flat file to restore square edges and sides.
+- Add lubricant to sprocket hole after each use. - Burring of guide bar rails is a normal process of rail wear.
+Remove these burrs with a flat - When rail top is uneven, use a flat file to restore square edges and sides.

-Worn Groove Corr
+Worn Groove